tomoki/docker-wine-japanese/howto_voiceroid.md

 Here is overview:

-1. Build the image which contains Wine 1.6 (1.7 or higher does not work well with voiceroid) 2.1.
-Make container which install voiceroid on top of the image.
+1. Build the image which contains Wine 1.6 (1.7 or higher does not work well with voiceroid)
+2. Make Image
+  1. Make container which install voiceroid on top of the image.
-2.2.
-Build image
+  2. Build image
 3. Install image file
 4. Enjoy voiceroid :)